DEVITY-IOT/devity-iot.github.io/website/docs/IoT Use Cases/AWS/prerequsites.md

 ## Prerequisites

-- You have received the DEVITY Eval Kit including the DEVITY Gateway
+- You have received the DEVITY Eval Kit including the DEVITY Gateway.
-- You have received the DEVITY device voucher
+- You have received the DEVITY device voucher.
-- You have received the console access to the AWS IoT Core Portal
+- You have received the console access to the AWS IoT Core Portal.
+- Make sure the device has internet access.

 ## What is AWS
 The AWS (Amazon Web Services) is a cloud platform with a wide variety of services.